TrendingTechnology/Neural_Network_Model/README.md

    1) 2300 texts were obtained by parsing sites such as [rg.ru](https://rg.ru), [iz.ru](https://iz.ru) and others;
    2) 550 scientific articles were marked by an expert manually (scientific articles are intended for further development of the model, in particular, the classification of texts on 3 topics: Comprehensive topics, the topic of the Ministry of Emergency Situations, the topic "Disaster medicine in emergency situations", at the moment, a dataset is being formed on the topic "Disaster Medicine in Emergency situations" and a comprehensive topic is being finalized).

 The remaining 1,500 texts were obtained by parsing a scientific journal on comprehensive topics and were labeled 0.
 The data was divided into 3 data sets: training, validation, test, and mixed.
+Data on scientific articles on the topic "Disaster Medicine in Emergency situations" can be found in ().

 ## LSTM model
 The purpose of the model was to recognize text related to the structure of the Ministry of Emergency Situations.
 The model was evaluated using the "*accuracy*" metric, and the model's accuracy was 96%.